 The integration of artificial intelligence and augmented reality has made shopping for jewelry much more captivating and realistic.
 About a decade ago, you had to visit a physical store to fit or try out your preferred jewelry pieces.
 Fast forward to modern times; using augmented reality, you can now try out different ornaments right from your home.

-Therefore, customization doesn’t require customers visiting physical stores to register measurements, tastes, and preferences.
+Therefore, customization doesn’t require customers to visit physical stores to register measurements, tastes, and preferences.
 Instead, all this can take place remotely.

 Initially, shopping for jewelry online didn’t have that natural or lifelike feeling like it does now with augmented reality.
 One could make an order and return it for defects or unwanted designs.
 But not anymore.